Unispace365/ds_cinder/doc/basics/Dynamic Interfaces.md

 * **corner_radius**: A float the changes the corner radius.
 Only applies to some sprite types like Sprite and Border.
 Many types ignore this setting.
 Default=0.0.
 * **on_tap_event** and **on_click_event**: Dispatches one or more events from tap or button click. on_tap_event uses the built-in tap callback for any sprite, on_click_event only applies to ImageButton and SpriteButton.
 See the events section for more details.
 * **model**: Apply ContentModelRef properties to sprite properties.
 See the Content Model section below.
+* **each_model**: Apply ContentModelRef properties to sprite properties.
+See the Content Model section below.

 Variables